 - Khiva – Nukus – Moynak: Bumpy, but not too bad.
 Could do 80km/h.

 - Kungrad – Kazakh border: See traveling the Ustyurt Plateau for updates.

 - Yamala – Samarkand: Tarmac in pretty good condition.
 Two lane highway all the way.

 - Samarkand – Denau: Most of the road in good condition.
 Be aware; sometimes tarmac suddenly stops and some deep gravel appears, which is scary when you drive 110 km/h.

-The interesting desert detour from Navoi to Nukus via Uchquduq is no longer open to unescorted self-drive tourists.
+The interesting desert detour from Navoi to Nukus via Uchquduq is open again to unescorted self-drive tourists.
 Police is still suspicious, though.
 Updates welcome here.